Daniil-Ru/fon4food/README.md

 ## Implementation

-* Scope: Prototype for the web platform, to experiment with the collaboration of the different roles
+* Scope: Prototype of the web platform, to verify the interactions of the different roles
 * Frontend: Angular (TypeScript)
 * Backend: Spring Boot (Java)